 Motoki Murayama was a visiting scholar in the Center for Transportation Public-Private Partnership Policy from 2016-2019.
 He is from NEXCO-Central, a Japanese major expressway company, and as a representative of the company, conducts research at George Mason University’s Schar School of Policy and Government.
 NEXCO-Central is seeking opportunities to enter and contribute to the P3 market in North America by using its technological capabilities and experience.
 Therefore, Moto is interested in US P3 policy, and the demands and needs of P3 players.
 He holds a Master of Business Administration degree from the Australian National University.

 Hyun Ju (Monica) Kim was a Graduate Research Associate at the Center.
-She is a doctoral candidate at George Mason University Schar School of Policy and Government.
+She has obtained a Ph.D. in Public Policy from George Mason University Schar School of Policy and Government.
 Her research interests include safety net programs, gender equality, and household decision-making models.
-Prior to joining the Schar School doctoral program, she worked at US-Korea Institute at the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University.
-She assisted research on Official Development Assistance policy and P3 policy in South Korea.
-She holds M.A. in Public Policy from George Mason University and B.A. in Korean History from Korea University.

 Dr. Yang (Chloe) Yang was a Graduate Research Affiliate in the Center.
 She was a doctoral student at the George Mason University Schar School of Policy and Government.
 Her research interests include public-private partnerships, program evaluation, and performance management.
 She received her B.S. in Financial Management from Renmin University of China and her Master of Public Administration from George Mason University.